actris-cloudnet/cloudnetpy/docs/source/quickstart.rst

 .. code-block:: console

-   $ pip3 install scipy netcdf4 cloudnetpy
+   (venv)$ pip3 install scipy netcdf4 cloudnetpy

 That's it!
-If you have cloud radar, ceilometer, microwave radiometer and model data in NetCDF files, it's easy to start processing.
+If you have cloud radar, ceilometer, microwave radiometer and model data in NetCDF files, it's easy to start processing using CloudnetPy's high level APIs.
 For example:

 .. code-block:: python

    from cloudnetpy import categorize as cat

    input_files = (
 		 'radar_file.nc',
 		 'lidar_file.nc',
 		 'mwr_file.nc',
 		 'model_file.nc'
 		 )
    output_file = 'test.nc'

    cat.generate_categorize(input_files, output_file)

-Note that the code base is rapidly developing and the PyPI package does not contain all the latest features and modifications.
+Note that the CloudnetPy codebase is rapidly developing and the PyPI package does not contain all the latest features and modifications.
 To get an up-to-date version of CloudnetPy, download it directly from `GitHub
 <https://github.com/tukiains/cloudnetpy>`_: